basecamp/policies/privacy/company-processors/index.md

 ---
 title: Company Processors
-description: Basecamp LLC uses some other third-party processors for company purposes outside of delivering our services.
+description: 37signals LLC uses some other third-party processors for company purposes outside of delivering our services.
 ---

 # Company processors

 We as a company use third-party software that may process your information under certain circumstances.

-For the following processors, we have established GDPR-compliant data processing agreements, extending [GDPR safeguards](../regulations/index.md) everywhere personal data is processed.
+For the following processors, we have established GDPR-compliant data processing agreements, extending [GDPR safeguards](../index.md) everywhere personal data is processed.
 These processors are all located in the United States:

 * [HelloSign](https://www.hellosign.com/trust/compliance/gdpr).
 Electronic signature service.
 * [Mailchimp](https://mailchimp.com/gdpr/).
 Email newsletter service.